wyongqiing/tp/docs/DeveloperGuide.md

 **Target user profile**:

+HRelper is designed for HR teams who:

+* manage a significant number of employee records and contact details.
+* find traditional spreadsheets inefficient or cumbersome for day-to-day contact management.
 * has a need to manage a significant number of contacts
+* require a structured system to track details like joining dates, NRICs, and other personal data.
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions